Harshverma2605/BOOKIFY-BOOKMARK-EXTENSION-/README.md

---> Bookify — Smart Bookmark Manager Chrome Extension 📌 Description
+--> Bookify — Smart Bookmark Manager Chrome Extension.
+📌 Description

 Bookify is a lightweight and efficient Chrome extension designed to simplify bookmark management.
 Unlike Chrome’s default Bookmark Manager — which often becomes slow and cluttered — Bookify provides a clean popup interface for quick saving, instant searching, and fast access to organized bookmarks.